trsctr/viive/README.md

 ## Based On

-Built on concepts and patterns from "The Complete Beginner's Guide to Audio Plug-in Development" by Matthijs Hollemans.
+Based on concepts and example code from *The Complete Beginner’s Guide to Audio Plug-in Development* by Matthijs Hollemans.